-4.2.1 When generating new material we work from the assumption that it will be made public, unless specifically instructed otherwise.

-4.2.2 We also aim to hold our partners to similar standards of transparency, as an indicator of good governance, which is at the heart of what we do.
+- 4.2.1 When generating new material, we work from the assumption that it will be made public unless specifically instructed otherwise. - 4.2.2 We also aim to hold our partners to similar standards of transparency as an indicator of good governance, which is at the heart of what we do.

-5. Organizational management
+5. Organisational Management

-The purpose of this policy is to ensure clear guidelines on the Management of Twaweza.
-Here, roles and responsibilities are articulated, to enable Management to understand their mandate, and the level of authority delegated to the Management by the Board of Twaweza.
-Similarly, it provides guidance on compliance matters that must be adhered to consistent with the Twaweza Articles of Association and applicable legislation.
+The purpose of this Policy is to ensure clear guidelines on the Management of Twaweza.
+Here, roles and responsibilities are articulated to enable Management to understand their mandate and the level of authority delegated to the Management by the Board of Twaweza.
+Similarly, it provides guidance on compliance matters that must be adhered to consistent with the Twaweza Constitution and applicable legislation.